AhmedAfzal5/CST8219-CPP-Programming/Assignment 2/README.md

-# RasterGraphic Project in C++ using Polymorphic Inheritance and RTTI
+# RasterGraphic in C++ using Container Classes and Overloaded Operators

 ## Demo of Running Program